AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-accessibility.md

 # Accessibility in Adobe Admin Console

-Learn about accessibility support in the [!DNL Adobe Admin Console] that provides a central location for managing your Adobe entitlements across your entire organization.
+Learn about accessibility support in the [!DNL Adobe Admin Console] which provides a central location for managing your Adobe entitlements across your entire organization.

 ## Operating system accessibility support